abingul/Stocastic_QCD_Potential/README.md

 These values can be input for PotentialSolver() function given below.

-* **PotentialSolver.C**
+* **skeleton.cc**

-For the given eigenvalues, this ROOT macro solves Schrodinger equation to obtain approximate form of the confinement part of a simple q-qbar bound system.
+This is the main program which includes StocasticSolver.h For the given eigenvalues, this ROOT macro solves Schrodinger equation to obtain approximate form of the confinement part of a simple q-qbar bound system.
 We define an effective potential as
 ```math